AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/ecommerce.md

 * [[!DNL Batch ingestion]](../../../../ingestion/batch-ingestion/overview.md): The Batch Ingestion API allows you to ingest data into [!DNL Experience Platform] as batch files.
 * [[!DNL Sandboxes]](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully connect to an eCommerce system using the [!DNL Flow Service] API.
+The following sections provide additional information that you will need to know in order to successfully connect to an **[!UICONTROL eCommerce]** system using the [!DNL Flow Service] API.

 ### Reading sample API calls